DistributedProofreaders/ppwb/README.md

 Visit http://localhost:8080 in your browser.
 (The port can be changed by editing docker-compose.yml, if necessary.)

-### When changes take effect in Docker
+### When changes take effect

+To change pptext Go code, you'll need to restart services.
+(The startup script rebuilds pptext.)

+    docker compose restart

+If you make changes to `Dockerfile` or `docker-entrypoint.sh`, rebuild the image and restart.

+To change the port of the web server, update `docker-compose.yml` and restart.

-Changes in pphtml and ppcomp should go live as soon as you save the file.
+All other changes should take effect as soon as you save the file.

-Changing code from the ppwb project itself will require a rebuild of the image (and a restart of the service).
-This includes ppsmq.

-Changing the Go code for pptext will take effect with a restart of the service (no rebuild of Docker required).
-The startup sequence rebuilds pptext.